philippemezzadri/frisquet-esphome/README.md

 - Receptable - *rear view*
 - Header - *front view*

-*Note*: It has been observed that the current supplied by the boiler main board is not sufficent to power the ESP32.
+> ⚠️ It has been observed that the current supplied by the boiler main board is not sufficent to power the ESP32.

 ## Installation